 TAM SAM SOM provides a useful framework for helping plan business strategy at different phases of a company's growth.

-SOM and SAM help businesses plan for short-term growth by knowing the total revenue potential today (SAM) and seeking to maximize market share relative to the competition (SOM).
+SOM and SAM help businesses plan for short-term growth by knowing the total revenue potential today -- the SAM -- and seeking to maximize market share relative to the competition, the SOM.

 TAM helps businesses understand the potential for growth at scale, including product capability expansion and geographic expansion.
 For example, if TAM is 10 times SAM, a business might focus on maximizing SOM in their local market, knowing they have tremendous growth potential when they're ready to expand beyond their SAM.